htadwilliams/Glue/readme.md

 EXAMPLE REMAPS:
 * LEFT SHIFT types an A if input window process name contains "skies.exe" so it can be mapped in Sunless Skies (and easily change for other unity games where SHIFT can't be remapped).
 * WASD are remapped to ESDF (with E<->W and F<->A) for "somegame.exe".
 Change to your .exe name to use.
 WASD is EVIL!
+* Swap V and B if typing into notepad.exe.

 NOTES: